ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/avh_matter/3build.md

 ---
 ## Fork Matter repository to your personal GitHub account

-So that we can manage the development with GitHub actions later, we must create a personal fork of the public repository.
+So that you can manage the development with GitHub actions later, you must create a personal fork of the public repository.

 Browse to the Matter repository on Github:
 ```console